pingcap/tiup/doc/user/package-manage.md

 For the above two methods of use, two flags can be used in combination.
 --installed: which components are already installed locally, or which versions of a component are already installed
---refresh: Get a list of the latest components on the server, and a list of their versions

 Example 1: View all components currently installed